ethereum-attestation-service/eas-docs-site/docs/welcome.md

 ## 👋 Introduction
 **Ethereum Attestation Service (EAS)** is the global base layer for registering and creating [Attestations](/docs/learn/attestations).
 EAS is a free open-source, decentralized, composable, permissionless, tokenless, **public good** built on Ethereum.

-EAS helps people verify things in a trustless way.
-There are a lot of different ways to prove who you are, what you have, and what you know.
-Each one is good for different things, but attestations typically don't work together and are not composable.
-EAS is a way to make all attestations and different schemas work together so that you can use and extend them for anything you need.

-EAS has a built-in attestation service enabling anyone to make attestations on/off-chain and a registry of attestation schemas anyone can use or contribute to for their use case.
-The smart contracts are value-agnostic.
-It is up to entrepreneurs and developers to decide how best to use it.
+Attestations are digital records that verify the authenticity of information, such as a person's identity or credentials.
+EAS allows for interoperability and composability between different attestation protocols and solutions, enabling the attestation layer to grow and change over time.
+Whether you need to prove your identity, credentials, or other information, EAS allows you to do so in a flexible and simple way.

+EAS offers endless possibilities for entrepreneurs and developers to verify and compose attestations in a trustless manner by making it possible for different attestation schemas to work together and be used for a wide range of applications.
+EAS includes a built-in attestation service and a registry of attestation schemas, allowing anyone to create and use attestations for any purpose.

 ### 🌎 The Global Registry for Attestations
+EAS serves as the base layer where all attestors and innovators can coordinate, create, register, and compose unique attestation schemas.
+This enables interoperability and composability between different attestation protocols and solutions, allowing the attestation layer to grow and change over time.

 There are several existing tailor-made on-chain solutions for identity, verifications, claims, and cryptographic proofs.
 Each of these innovations are essential building blocks for specific use cases and communities, but each tailor-made protocol increases fragmentation and limits composability.

-Interoperability and composability between existing DID, verifiable credentials, and independent 3rd party solutions do not exist.
-This means that the different parts of the global attestation layer are not able to work together smoothly and that new parts cannot be easily added in.
-This limits how well the attestation layer can grow and change over time.
-EAS is solving this.

-EAS introduces and serves as the base layer where all attestors and innovators can coordinate, create, register, and compose unique attestation schemas.

 ![EAS Stack](/img/eas-stack-v3.png)

-### 🔓 EAS is an open-source, free, and permissonless public good
+### 🔓 Free, open-source and permissionless.
-EAS is built by the community and for the community while holding the original promises of blockchain true:
+EAS is an open-source and permissionless platform, meaning anyone can use it and contribute to its development.
+EAS is built by the community and for the community, holding the original promises of blockchain true:

 - **open-source**, meaning anyone can use it.
 - **decentralized**, meaning it is not owned by any one person or company, but supported by the ETH community.